nordic-institute/X-Road/doc/terms_x-road_docs.md

 ## 4 Trust Services

 Trust Services provide cryptographic assurance mechanisms that support authentication, integrity, and non-repudiation within the Dataspace.

+### Trust Anchor

+A Trust Anchor is an entity accredited by the Dataspace Governance Authority to formally confirm that certain requirements, properties, or conditions are met.

+Trust Anchors issue attestations that other Participants in the Dataspace can rely on as trustworthy statements about specific claims.

+A Trust Anchor may be a Certificate Authority (CA) or another approved authority authorised to issue such attestations.

 ### Certification Authority (CA)

 An entity that issues digital certificates.

 A digital certificate binds a public key to the identity of its subject and enables verification of authenticity and integrity.

-Within X-Road, a Certification Authority acts as a trust anchor.
-It may be a Root CA or an intermediate CA.

 ### Approved Certification Service Provider

 A Certification Authority approved by the Dataspace Governance Authority to issue certificates used within the Dataspace.

 An Approved Certification Service Provider may provide: